Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 # Desktop Mode

 The desktop mode is part of the Innoactive Creator Pro and allows you to run your training applications without the need of a VR headset.
-You can perform the training using keyboard and mouse on a regular desktop PC or laptop.
+You can perform the training using only a regular desktop PC or laptop.
 The training course created in Innoactive Creator does not need to be adapted to run in desktop mode.
-Just build your training application for both VR and non-VR and you can switch even during runtime between a training experience in VR and a training experience using keyboard and mouse.
+Just build your training application for both VR and non-VR and you can switch even during runtime between a training experience in VR and without an HMD.

 ## Setup in Unity